krisstallenberg/evaluating-annotations/README.md

 ## Installation

-To use the notebook, create a `.env` at the root of the repository and add your OpenAI API key:
+To use the notebook, create an `.env` file at the root of the repository and add your OpenAI API key:

 ``` env
 OPENAI_API_KEY=<YOUR_OPENAI_KEY>
 ```

-The installation of the required Python packages is managed from the `evaluate-annotations.ipynb` notebook.
+The installation of the required Python packages is from the `evaluate-annotations.ipynb` notebook.
+After you add your `.env` file, you should be able to run all cells in the notebook.

+**Note**: running all cells in the notebook will make calls to the OpenAI API, meaning you will incur a cost.
+For this reason, you can find a LLM-annotated dataset which you can load from file.
+The code for how to do so is in the notebook under Part 1, Step 6.

 ## Suggestions for future work